A Delicious Guide to Bengali Wedding Menu [2026]

 2. Sandesh

-Sandesh also known as sondesh is a delicate sweet Bengali dish made from fresh chenna and flavored with cardamom.
-It is garnished with pistachios and saffron.
+Sandesh or sondesh is a light sweet Bengali dessert prepared from fresh chenna and cardamom-flavored.
+It is garnished with saffron and pistachios.

 Sandesh